 In your bag 728, Zach Garand

-Sweet, I have wanted to see Zach’s bag for a while now.
+Sweet, I have wanted to see Kate’s bag for a while now.
 So it give me great pleasure to share this simple and awesome film bag with you all.

 This is the sort of bag setup I normally use for street photography.
 It’s all meant to be really simple and unobtrusive – I don’t like carrying anything extra that I don’t need, and my shoulder thanks me for that at the end of the day.